 As we age, the health challenges we face become more complex.
 Chronic conditions, as well as the list of medications can quickly pile on.
 As such, a more holistic view of the geriatric patient may become essential.
-If you or an aging loved one is beginning to become overwhelmed, it may be time to consider a new approach.
+Therefore, if you or an aging loved one is beginning to become overwhelmed, it may be time to consider a new approach.
 That is where a geriatrician or geriatric medical doctor is useful.

 A geriatric medical doctor can help an elderly patient when: